profsmith89/ctps/_sources/glossary.md

 **blocking** and **non-blocking calls:** in a blocking call, your script doesn't continue its execution until the work in the call is complete.
 This is the type of function call we have learned to build.
 A non-blocking function call is our introduction to concurrency in computation.
 The call doesn't finish its work before returning to the caller.
 It causes two processes to run concurrently!

+**brute-force algorithm:** a straightforward, exhaustive search of the space of possible solutions.

 **byte:** eight bits grouped together.
 This is typically the smallest unit of data that you can access given a memory (or other type of) **address**.

 **class:** see **type** (until Act II).